vercel/next.js/packages/next/README.md

   </ul>
 </details>

-You can also do client-side page transitions using the `next/router`
+You can also do client-side page transitions using `next/router`:

 ```jsx
 import Router from 'next/router'